New York Saloons

 How and why did saloons become the social hub of New York's subcultures from 1845-1895?

-Many Manhattan saloons make a great play of their heritage, mixing the beer and cocktails with feelings of nostalgia, particularly for those on the tourist trail.
+Many Manhattan saloons make a great play of their heritage, pouring beer and mixing cocktails with ample lashings of nostalgia, particularly for those on the tourist trail.
 But underneath the gaze of sepia-coloured photos and illustrations of old, patrons are unlikely to be aware of the New York saloon’s tumultuous history, particularly in its formative years from 1845-1895.
-Indeed, if one were to take the primary sources at face value, then the saloon during this period was a den of vice, hell raising and, quelle horreur, foreigners.
+Indeed, if one were to take the primary sources at face value, then the saloon during this era was a den of vice, hell raising and, quelle horreur, foreigners.
 But dig a little deeper and a very different story of the New York saloon emerges, particularly in relation to subcultures and immigrants.

 The historiography of the saloon from 1845-1895 is burdened by the lack of primary material produced by those who frequented the saloons.
 In his history of the New York’s Five Points area* Anbinder writes: ‘Of the hundreds of thousands of immigrants who passed through the Five Points during the nineteenth century, precious few left written records.
 There are plenty of eyewitness accounts from reformers, journalists, law enforcement officials etc., but other than the occasional letter to the editor or affidavit describing a crime, working-class Five Pointers speak directly to us very rarely.’1 These are the same difficulties faced by those wishing to explore New York saloon subcultures from 1845-1895.
 In addition, the primary material that is available must be approached with great caution.
 For example, many anti-saloon tracts sacrifice details about the patrons in favour of launching into polemical condemnations of drinking.
 As Luc Sante points out: ‘The chroniclers of the era … [were often] so blinded by moral outrage that they failed to note physical particulars.’2